CapMousse/Graph.js/README.md

 ![Graph](http://img.shwaark.com/uploads/big/14613584467762.png)

-Minimalistic line charts using canvas.
+Simple, clean and minimalistic line charts using canvas.

 ## Installation
 Copy `src/graph.min.js` in your project and load it with a script tag :